kfillman/kfillman.github.io/projects.md

   <div class="modal-content">
     <span class="close">&times;</span>
     <h2>Graduate Teaching Assistant</h2>
-    <p>Taught a 1000-level biology lab with a specialized section on bioinformatics</p>
     <p>Developed materials and taught an introductory biology lab focusing on a range of topics and lab skills, but focused primarily on bioinformatics.</p>
     <p>Assisted students in analyzing human microbiome sequencing data using R, Linux, and the Minnesota Supercomputing Institute high performance computing (HPC) environment.</p>
       <p>Provided troubleshooting support for students’ code and computational workflows.
 Oversaw laboratory environment to ensure student safety and participation.</p>